jro31/jethro-codes/_articles/projects/blocks-falling.md

 }
 ```

 As we get here, our `liveBackground` state is `'two'`, so the first thing that we do is change this back to `'one'`.
-Then randomly select a new background class, and set this to our `backgroundOne` state.
+Then we randomly select a new background class, and set this to our `backgroundOne` state.

 For this example, let's say that `state.backgroundOne` now becomes `'mango'`.